gnlcosta/Essential/README.md

 Minimalistic PHP framework

-This content is released under the MIT License.
+Essential is released under the MIT License.